SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/TheBasics.md

   ```
 -->

-In this example, the maximum number of login attemts is set
+In this example, the maximum number of login attemts is set to 100 for
-to 100 for development environment, or to 10 for any other environments.
+development environment, or to 10 for any other environments.
+Swift verifies
+that all code paths assign a value to the constant at compile time.
+In the example above, it's important that both branches of the `if` statement
+assign a value to `maximumNumberOfLoginAttempts`.
+If one of the branches did not
+assign a value, that code would raise a compilation error.

 You can declare multiple constants or multiple variables on a single line,
 separated by commas: